7th November 2009 search this site | sitemap | advertise

 Fig 1.2

-After you have cut in around the entire ceiling and any light fittings take the larger brush and coat the ceiling using smooth parallel strokes, if you paint in 1 metre sections you will find the wet edges stay fresher and therefore improve the finish.
+Whether you decide to use a brush or a roller to apply the coat, if you paint in 1 metre sections you will find the wet edges stay fresher and therefore improve the finish.

 Using a Roller